swizzin/docs.swizzin.ltd/docs/guides/troubleshooting.md

 ## Sharing logs

 You can always share large logs using termbin straight from your terminal.
-Below is an example for sharing the content of your syslog
+Below is an example for sharing the content of your syslog.

 ```bash
 cat /var/log/syslog | nc <an instance of fiche> 9999